 A studious intellect and helper at heart, Alice assists with the delivery of SWAN's Outreach and Netreach services.
 Alice creates and sustains contact with independent workers and provides supports, referrals, accompaniment and advocacy as women's individual needs and situations warrant.

-Alice speaks fluent English, Mandarin, and Cantonese, and is currently taking part-time Social Work classes.
+Alice speaks fluent English, Mandarin, and Cantonese, holds a Bachelor Degree in International Studies and is currently taking part-time Social Work classes.
 When she isn't busy with work or her studies, Alice enjoys good books and films, and getting out into nature as much as she can.

 Following fifteen years of front-line service and executive-level management in Vancouver's addictions and mental health sector, Andi came to SWAN in June 2019.